 - while true; do echo "Hello World"; sleep 10; done

-Loops have no "quit" key.
-We will have to stop the process by sending it a signal.
-In Linux, the kernel can send processes signals in order to request that they exit or change states.
-Linux terminals are usually configured to send the "SIGINT" signal (typically signal number 2) to current foreground process when the
+top, loops like this have no “quit” key.
+You will have to stop the process by sending it a signal.
+In Linux, the kernel can send signals to running processes as a request that they exit or change states.
+Linux terminals are usually configured to send the “SIGINT” signal (short for “signal interrupt”) to current foreground process when the user presses the

-CTRL-C key combination is pressed.
+CTRL + C key combination.
 The SIGINT signal tells the program that the user has requested termination using the keyboard.

-To stop the loop we've started, hold the control key and press the "c" key:
+To stop the loop you’ve started, hold the

 The loop will exit, returning control to the shell.